 Good computer skills, including working knowledge of a personal computer and Microsoft Office (Word, Access, Excel, and PowerPoint) and basic statistics

 Must be able to successfully pass the Basic Windows Skill Assessment at 80% or higher rating within 30 days of employment

 Self-directed and motivated to work independently toward short- and long-term goals

 Good communication, organization, and interpersonal skills

-JOB RESPONSIBILITIES* Develops, conducts, and facilitates research protocol at an expert level.
+JOB RESPONSIBILITIES* Develops, conducts, and facilitates research protocols.